 If you’re eating paleo or are currently doing a whole30, make sure that you check if the curry paste is without sugar.
 You do not want to start over because you overlooked the sugar in the curry paste.
 You can find ones without.
 But most have some sugar in it.
 Be aware of that!

 Spicy salmon burger

-- skinless salmon fillets, boneless and skinless
+- 2 salmon fillets boneless and skinless

-- 2 tablespoons Thai red curry paste
+- 2 tbsp Thai red curry paste

-- 1 teaspoon soy sauce
+- 1 tsp soy sauce

-- 1 bunch coriander, half chopped, half leaves picked
+- 1 bunch coriander half chopped, half leaves picked

-- 1 teaspoon vegetable oil
+- 1 tsp vegetable oil

 - lemon wedge to serve

-Tip the salmon into a food processor with the paste, ginger, soy and chopped coriander.
+- Tip the salmon into a food processor with the paste, ginger, soy and chopped coriander.
 Pulse until roughly minced.
 Tip out the mix and shape into 4 burgers.
 Heat the oil in a non-stick frying pan, then fry the burgers for 4-5 mins on each side, turning until crisp and cooked through.